contribution-jhipster-uga/sample-application-database/README.md

 # Sample Application Database

-This is a sample application to try out the generator-jhipster-database-backup and generator-jhipster-database-administration.
+This is a sample application to try out the generator-jhipster-database-backup and generator-jhipster-database-administration on a MySQL database.

 Once downloaded you can start your database and admin page by executing the following command :